 Sweet: Take chances, go far away, and don’t worry!
 This motto helped me sell my husband on a trip to our bucket list destination, the Maldives.
-The Maldives are made of of atolls – ring shaped coral reefs that create a calm place in the sea allowing for crystal clear blue lagoons, filled with an abundance of colorful fish, and islands with white sand beaches.Conrad Maldives Rangali Island.
+The Maldives are made of of atolls, ring shaped coral reefs that create a calm place in the sea allowing for crystal clear blue lagoons, an abundance of colorful fish, and white sand beaches.Conrad Maldives Rangali Island.

-Sour: A golf cart carried us across the bridge that connects the two islands of the resort to the main island, which is where most activities occur.
+Sour: A golf cart carried us across a bridge that connects the two islands of the resort.
+A main island holds most of the dining and activities.

 The Main Island – Rangalifinolhuare located here, including Ithaa, meaning ‘mother of pearl’.
 Ithaa alone is a bucket list destination in itself, here you dine in a glass bubble under the sea, and admire the abundant fish variety and reef sharks swimming above and around.